-One of my neighbors gave me this cactus in 2012.
+When I was living in Leland, Mississippi, one of my neighbors gave me this cactus in 2012.
 We had gotten acquainted because she had a really nice yard with lots of flowers.
 We also traded a few plants now and then.

 Flowering is triggered by a combination of temperature and darkness.
 Naturally, the day length decreases as cooler temperatures come in the fall.
 Both are important to trigger buds to develop.
 Night temperatures between 55-65° F and around 12-13 hours of darkness is ideal.
 If temperatures rise above 90° F the buds could fall off.

 This plant is tolerant of dry conditions and should not be over-watered, especially during the winter.
 Information online says to water when the soil is dry to the touch but should not be allowed to dry completely out.
 Watering should also be decreased during the winter months.
 I can positively tell you my Schlumbergera has completely dried out MANY times.
 Their leaves shrivel a little but always perk back up when I give them water.